 Grand One-stop Solution Rotary Joints Transmission Application

-Rotary joint, also known as swiveling interface, is a rotary sealing device that connects rotating equipment and fixed pipelines.
+Besides the slip ring business, Hangzhou Grand Technology also has other products.
+A rotary joint, also known as swiveling interface, is a rotary sealing device that connects rotating equipment and fixed pipelines.
 Rotary joints can be designed with multiple channels to manage multiple media types simultaneously.
 Thanks to the slip ring manufacturing business, Grand as rotary joints manufacturers have developed various types of multi-channel rotary joints to provide a one-stop solution for slewing transmission applications.

 Rotary Joint All Products We Have